agorapulse/grails-facebook-sdk/README.md

 # Latest releases

-WARNING: Since V2.4.0, Facebook Graph API v2.4 will be used.
+WARNING: Since V2.5.0, Facebook Graph API v2.5 will be used.
 Make sure that your app is compatible with [v2.4 upgrade](https://developers.facebook.com/docs/apps/upgrading).
-Use `grails.plugin.facebooksdk.apiVersion = v2.2` to override default behaviour.
+Use `grails.plugin.facebooksdk.apiVersion = v2.3` to override default behaviour.

+* 2015-10-30 **V2.5.0** : v2.5 Facebook Graph API support (from now on, used by default) + RestFB dependency updated to 1.16.0
-* 2015-07-40 **V2.4.0** : Grails3 + v2.4 Facebook Graph API support (from now on, used by default) + RestFB dependency updated to 1.14.0
+* 2015-07-04 **V2.4.0** : Grails3 + v2.4 Facebook Graph API support (from now on, used by default) + RestFB dependency updated to 1.14.0
 * 2015-05-04 **V2.3.0** : v2.3 Facebook Graph API support (from now on, used by default) + RestFB dependency updated to 1.10.1
 * 2015-02-16 **V2.2.2** : bug fix for apiVersion in FacebookGraphClient
 * 2015-01-08 **V2.2.1** : minor bug fix for token for business parsing